-- 2) For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, performance changes with respect to this target will not be considered in determining a Triggering Event.
-CMS may determine that the State is not on track to meet this target if, in any other Performance Year, the prevalence of diabetes, COPD, or hypertension among Vermont residents is more than 1 percentage point greater than the prevalence of said chronic conditions in 2017. - iv.
+- 2) CMS may determine that the State is not on track to meet this target if, starting in Performance Year 3, the prevalence of diabetes, COPD, or hypertension among Vermont residents is more than 1 percentage point greater than the prevalence of said chronic conditions in 2016. - iv.
 Access to Care Target.
-The State must achieve a target of 89 percent of Vermont adult residents 18 years of age or older reporting that they have a personal doctor or care provider. - Calculation methodology.
-The State's performance will be calculated, using the CDC BRFSS questionnaire, as the percent of Vermont resident respondents who answer "yes" to the following question: "Do you have one person you think of as your personal doctor or health care provider?" - 2) CMS may determine that the State is not on track to meet this target if, from Performance Year to Performance Year, the State decreases the percent of adults who have a personal doctor or health care provider.
-For Performance Years 3 and 4, due to the COVID-19 pandemic and its impact on utilization and care patterns, any such decrease as compared to the preceding Performance Year will not be considered in determining a Triggering Event.
+The State must achieve a target of 89 percent of Vermont adult residents reporting that they have a personal doctor or care provider. - Calculation methodology.
+The State's performance will be calculated, using the CDC BRFSS questionnaire, as the percent of Vermont resident respondents who answer "yes" to the following question: "Do you have one person you think of as your personal doctor or health care provider?" - 2) CMS may determine that the State is not on track to meet this target if, cumulatively across Performance Year 1 and Performance Year 2, the State decreases the percent of adults who have a personal doctor or health care provider.
+For Performance Year 3 through Performance Year 5, CMS may determine that the State is not on track to meet this target if the difference between the State's performance for a Performance Year and the target does not decrease by an amount equal to the following percentages of the difference between Vermont's 2016 (baseline year) percentage of adults that report that they have a usual primary care physician and the target percentage: at least 30 percent by the end of Performance Year 3; at least 65 percent by the end of Performance Year 4; or at least 100 percent by the end of Performance Year 5.